obfuscatedgenerated/ollieos_test_pkg/README.md

 The system is set up automatically to use the name and version information from the package.json file.

 The project may be built using `npm run build`.
-The output will be in the dist folder.
+The output will be in the `dist` directory.
+Source maps are emitted to the `maps` directory.

 ## Completing the package